stealthman22/100-days-of-code/log.md

 Learnt more about loops, the importance of break statements, and the rules of scoping.
 Also learnt why type coercion is a strenght of JS that must be leveraged (YOU DON'T KNOW JS).

+DAY 54 (22nd May 2019)

+Spent time working on a mock-up for a side project that has been on my mind.
+Want to focus more on active learning for a while, and use what I have learnt so far to build something.